QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 .. math::

    F = (Q + \beta B^\prime P B)^{-1} (\beta B^\prime P A +
-   W') .
+   W')

-The optimum decision rule for :math:`u_t` is independent of the parameters :math:`C`, and so of the noise statistics.
+The optimum decision rule for :math:`u_t` is independent of the parameters :math:`C`, and so of the noise statistics